sacrificing/Fandom-Report-Bot/README.md

 * `INTERVAL` - Amount of time in seconds between checks (optional, defaults to `30`)

 ## Running
-To run the bot after having it configured, use:
+To run the bot after having it configured, use these commands shown below:
 ```console
 $ npm start
 ```